phax/peppol-commons/README.md

 ## peppol-sbdh

-Simple SBDH handler for the use with PEPPOL.
+Simple SBDH handler for the use with Peppol.
 It offers the possibility to extract all meta data from an SBDH document as well as set all meta data to an SBDH document.